 The CAC Boomerang was the first combat aircraft to ever be designed and built in Australia (a lot of hurdles had to be overcome to achieve this).
 Ordered into production on February 2nd, 1942 the first flight occurred incredibly, just a few months later on May 29th, 1942.

 Given no fighters were in production in Australia during those early war years, high performance aircraft engines were simply not locally available.
 A solution needed to be found to put in the Boomerang.
 There was really only one viable option.
 Bristol Beaufort torpedo bombers were now being manufactured locally and the Pratt & Whitney Twin Wasp radial engine used in the bomber was deemed suitable for the Boomerang (the same engine was used in the Grumman Wildcat operated by the US Navy).

 The Boomerang was in production from 1942 to 1945 with 250 being manufactured.
-The first examples entered RAAF service with Number 2 Operational Conversion Unit (No. 2 OCU) on October 19th, 1942 and the first operational fighters were issued to Number 83 Squadron on April 10th, 1943 to replace the Bell P-39 Airacobra “emergency fighter” on home defence duties (Number 84 and 85 Squadrons soon followed – the latter was flying obsolete Brewster Buffalo fighters).
+The first examples entered RAAF service with No. 2 Operational Conversion Unit (2 OCU) on October 19th, 1942 and the first operational fighters were issued to Number 83 Squadron on April 10th, 1943 to replace the Bell P-39 Airacobra “emergency fighter” on home defence duties (Number 84 and 85 Squadrons soon followed – the latter was flying obsolete Brewster Buffalo fighters).

 The first combat test for a CAC Boomerang was on May 20th, 1943 when a Number 85 Squadron aircraft flown by Flight Lieutenant Roy Goon was scrambled to intercept Japanese bombers off Exmouth, Western Australia.
 Spotting the fighter, the Japanese dropped their bombs wide of their intended target and flew away before he could engage them!